What Is a 'Release of All Claims' Form?

 If you've reviewed the release form and fully understood the terms and consequences, you may sign the form and submit it to the insurance company in exchange for the settlement amount being offered.

 Signing a release of all claims form will have significant legal consequences.
 As a result, it's always recommended that you consult with an experienced personal injury lawyer before deciding to settle your claim.
-Contact an attorney in your area today and get a free claim evaluation of your car accident case.
+Contact an attorney in your area today for help with your car accident case.